Sign Up Free

 Key Takeaways

-- When you deposit funds on a centralized exchange, you hand over custody of your assets and become a creditor, not a depositor, which means you are exposed if the exchange fails.
+• When you deposit funds on a centralized exchange, you transfer custody of your assets and become a creditor, not a depositor, which means you have no government-backed insurance if the exchange fails.

-- Centralized exchanges offer convenience and liquidity while decentralized exchanges offer self-custody and privacy, and each model carries real trade-offs worth understanding.
+• Centralized exchanges offer convenience and liquidity while decentralized exchanges offer self-custody and privacy, and each model carries real trade-offs that affect your risk exposure.

 If you have ever bought, sold, or traded cryptocurrency, you have almost certainly used an exchange.
-Exchanges are the primary entry point into the crypto economy for most people.
-They are where fiat currency (dollars, euros, pounds) gets converted into digital assets like Bitcoin or Ethereum, and where those assets get traded between users.
+They are the primary entry point into the crypto economy for most people, where dollars, euros, and pounds get converted into assets like Bitcoin or Ethereum.

 What a Crypto Exchange Actually Does